Focal Clear MG Review: Worth The Money?

 While they may not reach the lofty heights of the Utopia, the Clear MG headphones are undoubtedly among the best that Focal has to offer, catering to discerning audiophiles who demand both style and substance in their listening devices.

-That said, they face stiff competition, even within the Focal family.
+Additionally, they face stiff competition, even within the Focal family.

 For those who seek the absolute best in Focal’s headphone offerings, the Utopia remains the undisputed champion.

-It set the bar incredibly high in terms of audio fidelity and I haven’t heard anything better since about 2017.
+It set the bar incredibly high in terms of audio fidelity, and I haven’t heard anything better since about 2017.

 However, the Clear MG confidently secures the second position in Focal’s lineup, delivering a fantastic listening experience that comes decently close to the Utopia (let’s be honest, they set the bar REALLY high), all while offering a more accessible price point.

-Considering the exceptional sound, comfort, and craftsmanship you’re getting with the Clear MG, a price point of around $800-$900 would likely be more in line with its overall value proposition.
+Considering the exceptional sound, comfort, and craftsmanship you’re getting with the Clear MG, a price point of around $700-$800 would likely be more in line with its overall value proposition.

 I just don’t think that the Clear MG’s sound, even though it’s an excellent headphone, is worth 3x as much as an Edition XS or Ananda.